-The Australian Taxation Office and taxation laws on crypto or digital currencies
+The Australian Taxation Office and taxation laws on crypto assets

-While the Australian Taxation Office (ATO) has provided some guidance on the income tax treatment of crypto and digital assets and has adopted some legislative reform with regards to Goods and Services Tax, this has been limited to crypto ownership in Australia.
+While the Australian Taxation Office (ATO) has provided some guidance on the income tax treatment of crypto assets and has adopted some legislative reform with regards to Goods and Services Tax, this has been limited to crypto assets ownership in Australia.

-The inability of the ATO to provide comprehensive binding guidance is due, in part, to the fact that crypto includes a broad range of tokens and other "things" with different rights, entitlement and obligations.
-As such, without a specific crypto regime it is difficult for the ATO to administer the law in a consistent and sensible way.
+The lack of comprehensive binding guidance from the ATO is in part due to crypto assets encompassing a broad range of tokens and other "things" with different rights, entitlement and obligations.
+As such, without a specific crypto regime, it is challenging for the ATO to administer the law in a consistent and sensible way.